 My most recent writing and speaking focuses on serverless computing, which makes cloud computing easier and more powerful.
 I also maintain interests in machine learning and data science.

-As an entrepreneur I'm most proud of if(we), the company I co-founded with my long-time friend Greg Tseng.
-Being part of the birth of the social web was a huge thrill, as was building a business; Tagged was the first social network to become profitable and grew to over $50M in annual revenue.
+As an entrepreneur, I'm most proud of if(we), the company I co-founded with my long-time friend Greg Tseng.
+Being part of the birth of social networking was a huge thrill, as was building a business; Tagged was the first social network to become profitable and grew to over $50M in annual revenue.
 After merging with hi5 we created a social graph counting over 300 million people and helped our members develop countless personal relationships.

 While I was interested in computers early on and learned FOR loops before basic English grammar, my focus shifted to physics and mathematics as my academic training accelerated.
 Physics was my focus for over a decade: through high school, college, and graduate school.
 I appreciated the way of thinking that physics teaches, and I thoroughly enjoyed learning from some of the world's best experimentalists and theorists.
 Physics came to define my identity—and still forms a part of it.